dd9jn/rfc4880bis/crypto-refresh.md

 The Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet are given as additional data.
 For example, the additional data used with EAX and AES-128 consists of the octets 0xC3, 0x05, 0x07, and 0x01.

+The decryption result consists of a one-octet symmetric-key algorithm identifier and a one-octet AEAD algorithm identifier that specify the encryption algorithm used to encrypt the following AEAD Encrypted Data Packet, followed by the session key octets themselves.

 ### No v5 SKESK with SEIPD {#no-v5-skesk-seipd}

 Note that unlike the AEAD Encrypted Data Packet (AED, see {{aead}}), the Symmetrically Encrypted Integrity Protected Data Packet (SEIPD, see {{seipd}}) does not internally indicate what cipher algorithm to use to decrypt it.